ginnox/CanalNetworkDocs/DesignCriteria/CreatingAndManagingDesignCriteria.md

 ## Overriding Design Criteria

 Latter in the longitudinal profile design stage, the user may want to change some design criteria values to suit specific conditions on a specific route.
 This option is available to automate manual override procedures that may take time.
 Refer to *Longitudinal Design of Routes* guide.

+# Important Note

+The design criteria and naming style are critically linked.
+It is mandatory to maintain the consistency of the data in both.
+To be specific:

+The design criteria data set has exactly the same fields and labels as the naming style.
+FOr instance, a naming style MC, SC, TC, QC produces a design criteria data set with exactly four fields, each labeled MC, SC, TC, and QC.

+Normally, this consistency is maintained through out the life of the data file with out the requiring any action from the user.
+However, some actions may lead to possible incosisteny, and cause issues - such as inability to save criteria data to a file, resulting in early termination with a message similar to '... data inconsistency'.

+> The most frequent source of data inconsistency between naming and design crietia is the users DELIBERATE action to change the naming style after a design criteria is established.
+This is ALWAYS a problem, and must be avoided.
+As explained above in *Design Criteria Set*, the namin style definition ALWAYS preceeds the Design Criteria definition.

+Inconsistency may also arise if the use opts to import a design criteria to a project for which an other set of criteria is already defined, and used to establish the canal network system.
+This is especially true, if the naming style in the import file is not exactly the same as the one in the project.

+As a final note, it is ALWAYS recommended - and a best practice - to carefully choose and set a naming style that could best represent the project in question, and maintain it that way.

+END.